serendicoder/ipl-predictor/index.md

 # 6. Conclusion

 For the unsupervised learning task we found the distribution of the contract categories of players using various clustering algorithms.

+For bowlers and batsmen category the distribution of contracts is similar for KMeans and Agglomerative clustering, birch clustering shows slightly different results.
+For all rounders category, the distribution is similar in case of Agglomerative and Birch clustering algorithms, KMeans seems to be off.
+DB scan doesn’t work well on either of the categories.

 The distribution looks as follows.

 #### Bowlers